AlgebraixData/status-go/Notes.md

         -   golang.org/x/text/unicode/norm
     -   http://gopkg.in/urfave/cli.v1 -> https://github.com/urfave/cli
         -   gopkg.in/urfave/cli.v1

--   A number of external dependencies are committed to to the `status-go` repository.
-    However, the Go files in those dependencies often import the original location.
-(For example, a number of `btcsuite` projects are committed in status-go/vendor/github.com/btcsuite, but btcsuite/btcd/chaincfg/chainhash/hashfuncs.go
-    contains `import "github.com/btcsuite/fastsha256"`.)
-I don't know for sure whether this `import` statement references the file as indicated by the URL path or the one that's committed to the repository.
-It looks to me as if it referenced the original file on Github.
-If this is correct, cleaning this up would be a significant amount of work.

 -   (Done) Find all references of `farazdagi` and copy the referenced objects (S3 files, gists, Docker images, ...) or at least make sure we reference something that's guaranteed